-Multiple significant deficiencies in internal control for some individual audit engagements were identified at a large-sized audit firm.
-For example, substantive audit procedures for tackling fraud risk in individual audit engagements had not been established or implemented.
+Multiple significant deficiencies with some individual audit engagements subject to investigation were identified at an audit firm.
+These concerned, for example, the failure to establish and implement indepth audit procedures relating to fraud risk.

 The direct causes of these deficiencies included the fact that engagement partners had not been adequately providing appropriate guidance and supervision concerning risks relating to audit engagements.
 Furthermore, due to inadequate internal/external cooperation by the audit division, it failed to sufficiently identify this situation with engagement teams and changes in the circumstances of audited companies, which led to inadequate support being provided in the case of high-risk audit engagements.

-In light of this situation, we conducted further investigations into the causes, and discovered that division managers were designated as being responsible for quality control within their divisions regardless of the size of the division concerned.
-Because of this, the scope of control of the managers of large divisions was too broad.
-Against this backdrop, there was deemed to be a problem with organizational structure, whereby internal structures within divisions for gauging the situation on the audit frontline and ensuring cooperation had not been adequately developed, resulting in inadequacies in terms of detailed monitoring of audit engagements.
+In light of this situation, we conducted further investigations into the causes, and discovered that division managers were designated as being responsible for quality control, and that the scope of control of the managers of large divisions was too broad.
+Against this backdrop, there was deemed to be a problem with the operations control environment and the quality control environment, whereby it was difficult to respond flexibly to each audit engagement.